-The Company holds bank accounts with BOS.
+The Company holds bank accounts with Bank of Scotland plc.
 The use of the accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 As the cash can only be used to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.
 The accounts are held in the Company's name and meet the definition of cash and cash equivalents.
-The amounts are repayable on demand.

-8. Financial assets held at fair value through profit or loss
+Note 8 Financial assets held at fair value through profit or loss